influxdata/influxdb-client-java/flux-client-scala/README.md

 ## Akka Streams

 The library is based on the [Akka Streams](https://doc.akka.io/docs/akka/2.5/stream/).
 The streaming can be configured by:
-- `bufferSize` - size of a buffer for incoming responses.
+- `bufferSize` - Size of a buffer for incoming responses.
 Default 10000.
-- `overflowStrategy` - strategy that is used when incoming response cannot fit inside the buffer.
+- `overflowStrategy` - Strategy that is used when incoming response cannot fit inside the buffer.
 Default `akka.stream.OverflowStrategies.Backpressure`.

 ```scala
 val fluxClient = FluxClientScalaFactory.create(options, 5000, OverflowStrategy.dropTail)